t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### IoT End Devices Management

-IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT end devices and IoT data value by separating the scalability domain into edge/local networks and remote network.
+IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge Computing addresses the scalability challenges from the massive number of IoT end devices and IoT data value by separating the scalability domain into edge/local networks and remote network.

 ## Functional Components

 ### External APIs

 An IoT edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g. a cloud, home or enterprise network.
 This interface does not exist in standalone (local-only) scenarios.
-To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, support secure communication.
+To support such an interface when it exists, an Edge Computing component needs to expose an API, deal with authentication and authorization, support secure communication.

 An IoT edge cloud may provide an API or interface to local users (e.g. to facilitate local management), or to mobile users (e.g. to provide access to services and applications, or to manage data published by the mobile device).

 ### Communication Brokering

-A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g. north-south with clouds, east-west with other edge devices {{DATA-DISCOVERY}}.
-Another aspect of a communication component is dispatching of alerts and notifications to interested consumers both inside and outside of the edge computing domain.
+A typical function of IoT Edge Computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g. north-south with clouds, east-west with other edge devices {{DATA-DISCOVERY}}.
+Another aspect of a communication component is dispatching of alerts and notifications to interested consumers both inside and outside of the Edge Computing domain.
 Protocol translation, analytics and transcoding may also be performed when necessary.

 Communication brokering may be centralized in some systems, e.g. using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices and communication devices, such as device-to-device links.
 Brokers functions can include ensuring communication reliability, traceability, and in some cases transaction management.

 QoS can be provided in some systems through the combination of network QoS (e.g. traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
-In some systems a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.
+In some systems a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an Edge Computing application instance.

 ### In-Network Computation

-A core function of IoT edge computing is to enable computation offloading, i.e. to perform computation on an edge node on behalf of a device or user.
+A core function of IoT Edge Computing is to enable computation offloading, i.e. to perform computation on an edge node on behalf of a device or user.
 The support for in-network computation may vary in term of capability, e.g. computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc., and with varying goals including for example load balancing and energy conservation; onboarding code on a platform or compute device; assisted or automatic partitioning of code; invoking remote code execution; relocating an instance from one compute node to another.

 ### Edge Caching